 reserve forces service leave

 then, for the period of that leave, your pension is based on your assumed pensionable pay.
-Assumed pensionable pay is a notional pay figure used to make sure your pension benefits build up as if you were at work receiving normal pay.
+Assumed pensionable pay is a notional pay figure used to make sure your pension builds up as if you were at work receiving normal pay.

 How is my pension worked out – an example